-If the SFI is determined to constitute an actual or apparent FCOI, the Administrative Head and Dean sign the determination, forwarding the PHS SFI Disclosure Form to the respective VP, Provost, or the CIAC for additional review and Management, as set forth in Section 5.
+If the SFI is determined to constitute an actual or apparent FCOI, the Administrative Head and Dean sign the determination, forwarding the SFI Disclosure Form to the respective VP, Provost, or the CIAC for additional review and Management, as set forth in Section 5.

-Should the VP, Provost, or CIAC review result in a determination that no actual or apparent FCOI exists, the final determination is documented on the PHS SFI Disclosure Form, a copy is forwarded to SPA, and no further action is required.
+Should the VP, Provost, or CIAC review result in a determination that no actual or apparent FCOI exists, the final determination is documented on the SFI Disclosure Form, a copy is forwarded to SPA, and no further action is required.

-In the event the Dean, VP, Provost, or CIAC determines that the FCOI cannot be satisfactorily managed, NDSU will refuse the PHS award.
-The final determination is documented on the PHS SFI Disclosure Form, a copy is forwarded to SPA, and no further action is required.
+In the event the Dean, VP, Provost, or CIAC determines that the FCOI cannot be satisfactorily managed, NDSU will refuse the award.
+The final determination is documented on the SFI Disclosure Form, a copy is forwarded to SPA, and no further action is required.

 Management of Financial Conflicts of Interest

-Prior to expenditure of PHS funds, the VP, Provost, or CIAC are responsible for development of a Management plan including conditions or restrictions to eliminate, reduce, or manage the FCOI.
+Prior to expenditure of funds, the VP, Provost, or CIAC are responsible for development of a Management plan including conditions or restrictions to eliminate, reduce, or manage the FCOI.
 The Investigator, Administrative Head, and Dean may also be involved in drafting the plan, including conditions such as:

 Public disclosure of the conflict when publishing or presenting Research;